srackham/drake/README.md

 exist or one or more prerequisite files has a more recent modification time.

-Task names and task prerequisite names are normalized at task registration.
+File path task names and file task prerequisite names are normalized at task registration.

 ### Task properties
 **name**: